mhwlng/streamdeck-elite/README.md

 - enabled  : supercruise/hyperspace is inactive
 - disabled : supercruise/hyperspace is blocked for reasons like (Docked, Landed, LandingGearDown, CargoScoopDeployed, FsdMassLocked, FsdCooldown, HardpointsDeployed)

+Text colors can be configured separately for each button state.
+If color #ff00ff is chosen, then the text will always be hidden.

 The FSS button has 3 images:
 - engaged  : FSS screen is visible
 - enabled  : FSS screen is not visible